Bateson’s fourth son, born in 1853, was named Haley after his grandmother. He

 On his release, in March 1872, he was convicted of mugging a farmer in Allerton, using a garotte to steal a silver watch and a quantity of gold.
 He was sentenced to 10 years and 20 lashes with a cat o’ nine tails.
 He must have committed further crimes on his release for at the time of the 1891 census he was a prisoner at Chatham, a bricklayer who was probably doing hard labour helping to reconstruct the dockyards.

 The only recorded birth of a suitable Amos Midgley was on 16 October 1854, in Illingworth (a district of Ovenden, near Halifax), to William Midgley, a Farmer and Hannah Sheard.
 By 1863 this family of six children had moved to Bradford, where William sold beer.
-By the 1871 census he was still working for a brewery.
-Amos was described in the census as a Warp Dresser in a worsted mill.
+By the 1871 census he was still working for a brewery and his son Amos was described as a Warp Dresser in a worsted mill.

 Thirteen weeks later, on 8 July, he married Mary Shackleton in Bradford.
 A daughter, Hannah, was born just four days later.

 At the end of 1871 an incident involving the Midgley family was reported in the Bradford Observer.